Nin-Onin/RuleBasedHealthAssistant/README.md

 # RuleBasedMedAssistant
-Rule-Based Medical Assistant is a simple expert system designed to aid in the initial assessment of a patient’s health.
+Rule-Based Medical Assistant is a simple expert system developed as Laboratory Exercise - 2 in CSci 141 Intelligent Systems.
 It processes inputs such as temperature, breathing, symptoms, and allergies through rule-based logic, then delivers a diagnosis, condition, and treatment using Python’s Tkinter GUI.

 ## Requirements to Install
 <img src="./assets/pillow.png" alt="LS" width="300" height="100">